 For all these reasons the direction from New York to Jerusalem is given by the great circle joining these two locations.
-Especially the mechanical analogy comparing the prayer to an arrow, shows convincingly that it makes sense to consider that facing Jerusalem in New York, means directing oneself along the tangent to the great circle passing through these two towns.
+The mechanical analogy comparing the prayer to an arrow shows convincingly that it makes sense to consider that facing Jerusalem in New York means directing oneself along the tangent to the great circle passing through these two places.

-Champion the theory of the rhumb line for the direction between New York and Jerusalem means that we want to ship our prayers to Jerusalem along a loxodrome, a curve presenting a double curvature.
-It is the course followed by the ships during the sixteenth, the seventeenth and the eighteenth centuries, when the navigators were not yet able to estimate correctly their longitude and were afraid to get lost.
+Championing the theory of the rhumb line for the direction between New York and Jerusalem means that we want to ship our prayers to Jerusalem along a loxodrome, a curve presenting a double curvature.
+It is the course followed by the ships during the sixteenth, seventeenth and eighteenth centuries, when the navigators were not yet able to estimate correctly their longitude and were afraid to get lost.
 They followed rhumb lines allowing navigation without changing the direction as measured relative to true north.
 This path is crossing the meridians at the same angle.
 This path was fitted for the navigation of ships but it is not adapted to be the propagation path of our prayers.

-3. Calculation of the prayer direction according to the great circle.
+3. Calculation of the Prayer Direction According to the Great Circle